MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 ## Connect to your Azure SQL Database

+To enable Mirroring, you will need to connect to the Azure SQL logical server from Fabric to initiate connection between SQL Database and Fabric.
 The following steps guide you through the process of creating the connection to your Azure SQL Database:

-1. Select **Azure SQL Database** under **New connection** or select an existing connection.
+1. Under **New connection**, select **Azure SQL Database** or select an existing connection.
     <!-- :::image type="content" source="media/image.png" alt-text="Screenshot of New connection panel."::: -->

 1. If you selected **New connection**, enter the connection details to the Azure SQL Database.